Leather is a sustainable choice – it is natural and makes use of byproducts from the meat industry…right?

 Allowing a small amount of leather into wardrobe in the form of a leather handbag and shoes is another possibility, since these kinds of products will last years or even a lifetime, in comparison to some of their short-lived synthetic alternatives.
 A leather bracelet however, do we really need that?
 The answer is no. Choose pieces that really benefit from the durability of leather and have a justifiable place in your wardrobe.

 6. New natural leathers

 Since our demand for leather is rising faster than the supply fish leather have been recently getting more attention.
-Despite what you may think, the leather from fish skins is completely odourless, and makes good use of a byproduct currently going to waste.
-Fish leather has recently seen a spike in popularity as famous brands like Nike and Prada have incorporated it into their products.
+Despite what you may think, leather from fish skins is completely odourless, and uses a byproduct currently going to waste.
+Fish hide has recently seen a spike in popularity as famous brands like Nike and Prada have incorporated it into their products.
 Besides another somewhat longer term resident cork leather new really exciting leather alternatives are landing on the market.
 Options include, pineapple leather, kombucha tea leather; palm leather; mushroom leather; Jellyfish leather made from an invasive proliferating species due to climate change.
 Eco-leather alternative made from natural fibers and oils.
-Although commercial uses of such leathers are currently not existent, or very limited, by being aware of them we as consumers can demand this from brands.
+Currently commercial uses of such leathers are not existent, or very limited.
+Yet, by being aware of them we as “consumers” can demand this from brands.

 Company Modern Meadows using biotechnology aims to bioengineer cow-free leather, which should be a way more sustainable alternative and should be available for commercial use in the coming few years.